-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted the make-up of the package; (i) A specification of the applicable management system as required in para.
-306. Paragraph 812.
+Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted evaluation of changes of regulations, changes in technical knowledge and changes of the state of the package design during storage.
+Paragraph 812.
 An application for approval of a Type B(M) package design shall include, in addition to the information required in para.
-809 for Type B(U) packages: (a) A list of the requirements specified in paras 639, 655-657 and 660-666 with which the package does not conform; (b) Any proposed supplementary operational controls to be applied during transport not regularly provided for in these Regulations, but which are necessary to ensure the safety of the package or to compensate for the deficiencies listed in (a); (c) A statement relative to any restrictions on the mode of transport and to any special loading, carriage, unloading or handling procedures; (d) A statement of the range of ambient conditions (temperature, solar insolation) that are expected to be encountered during transport and which have been taken into account in the design.
+809 for Type B(U) packages: (a) A list of the requirements specified in paras 639, 655-657 and 660- 666 with which the package does not conform; (b) Any proposed supplementary operational controls to be applied during transport not regularly provided for in these Regulations, but which are necessary to ensure the safety of the package or to compensate for the deficiencies listed in (a); (c) A statement relative to any restrictions on the mode of transport and to any special loading, carriage, unloading or handling procedures; (d) A statement of the range of ambient conditions (temperature, solar insolation) that are expected to be encountered during transport and which have been taken into account in the design .
 Paragraph 815.
 An application for approval shall include all information necessary to satisfy the competent authority that the design meets the requirements of para.
-673 and a specification of the applicable management system, as required in para.
-306. (a) the number of any applicable approval issued by a foreign competent authority, in accordance with the IAEA Regulations; This is a general reference to conducting competent authority approvals in accordance with the IAEA Regulations. (b) in respect of a package design, (i) the recommended inspection and servicing program, and (ii) instructions for packing, transport, receiving, maintenance and unpacking; and (c) any other information necessary to demonstrate that the design meets the requirements of these Regulations.
+673 and a specification of the applicable management system , as required in para.
+306. (a) the number of any applicable approval issued by a foreign competent authority, in accordance with the IAEA Regulations ; This is a general reference to conducting competent authority approvals in accordance with the IAEA Regulations. (b) in respect of a package design, (i) the recommended inspection and servicing program, and (ii) instructions for packing, transport, receiving, maintenance and unpacking; and (c) any other information necessary to demonstrate that the design meets the requirements of these Regulations.
 (2) An applicant must give the Commission, or a designated officer, a reasonable opportunity to observe any test that the applicant intends to conduct to demonstrate the compliance of a design with these Regulations, including reasonable notice of the date and time of the test.
 (3) No later than 60 days after the day on which the certificate of a design expires, an applicant may make a new application to the Commission or a designated officer to certify the design if the technical specifications of the design have not been modified.
-The application must include (a) a statement confirming that the drawings and
+The application must include (a) a statement confirming that the drawings and procedures previously submitted have not been